 Retired staff sergeant Warren Tobias, who chased the Lady of the Dunes’ identity for 20 years, was skeptical of this theory.
 “There were probably [hundreds] of thousands of women who dressed that way [in the 1970s],” he said.

-The identity of the Lady of the Dunes’ killer has also remained a mystery.
+Meanwhile, the identity of the Lady of the Dunes’ killer has remained a mystery.
 In 1987, more than a decade after the Lady of the Dunes was found, a Canadian woman came forward with a bizarre confession: she believed the unidentified woman was someone she had witnessed her father strangle while visiting Provincetown in the 1970s.

 Canadian authorities passed on the information to the Massachusetts police, but by the time they tried to reach the woman to corroborate her story she had moved away.